anarchy-ai/LLM-VM/README.md

 This will install both the library and test-server.

+And for installing dev dependencies, use `pip3 install -e ."[dev]"`

 #### One Last Step, almost there!
 If you're using one of the OpenAI models, you will need to set the `LLM_VM_OPENAI_API_KEY` environment variable with your API key.